-Ultimate Road Trip Guide: Jordan
+Ultimate Family Road Trip Guide: Jordan

 Why you should road trip through Jordan with your family

 There’s really only one negative thing to say and that is that animals like camels, horses and donkeys are merely a mode of transportation.
-They generally don’t recieve much care and you will see emaciated animals all over and they look sad.
+They generally don’t receive much care and you will see emaciated animals all over and they look sad.
 If you only take away one tip from this post, let it be that you shouldn’t take a ride on one of the animals offered at the sights.
 If you’d like to know more about what not to do while traveling regarding animals, please read my blog post about animal cruelty.

-Best time to visit
+Best time to travel to Jordan

 The best times to visit are from April to June or September to November.
 Not a lot of rainfall, you avoid the scorching heat that summer has to offer and when you visit in April, May or June it will also be beautifully green.
 In winter it can be really cold in Jordan.
 In the north snowfall isn’t uncommon.

-Road trip from Amman to Aqaba
+Family road trip from Amman to Aqaba

+Fuel is quite affordable in Jordan.
 There are enough fuel stops along the way, but not all stops include a restaurant of a toilet.
 Bring snacks along and definitely bring your own toilet paper.

 You will need Google Maps a lot, so when you arrive at the airport buy yourself a local SIMcard first.
 You’ll need it.
 You can get 50gb for about €35.